ilgan/R_Projects/HW8/README.md

 ### Features
-- The download button to download .csv file
+- The download button to download .csv file (since the data cannot be shared publically, I disabled the download function.
+It is working in test mode)
 - The page has a theme
 - Table on last tab is searchable and has multiple sub-tabs
 - The Histogram changes based on the user's input